Gdoc/Admin

 The various aspects related to maternity — pregnancy, childbirth, and the period shortly after childbirth — impose a substantial burden on women's health and time.
 This, in turn, can have a significant impact on women's ability to participate in the labor force.

 Before 1930, maternal mortality was the second biggest cause of death for American women in their childbearing years, claiming 850 deaths for every 100,000 live births in 1900.
-And for each such death, 20 times as many mothers experienced pregnancy-related health conditions which often included long-lasting or chronic disability.14 While maternal mortality has dropped to 10 deaths per 100,000 births across most rich countries, it is still comparatively high in poorer countries.
-Sub-Saharan Africa, for example, had a rate of 547 maternal deaths per 100,000 live births in 2015.
-For more information on maternal health, see our topic page on Maternal Mortality.
+And for each such death, 20 times as many mothers experienced pregnancy-related health conditions, which often included long-lasting or chronic disability.16 While maternal mortality has dropped to around 10 deaths per 100,000 births across most rich countries, it is still comparatively high in poorer countries.
+In Africa, for example, there were 464 maternal deaths per 100,000 live births in 2020.
+To read more about maternal health, see our topic page on Maternal Mortality.

-In a recent study, researchers Albanesi and Olivetti (2016)14 consider how improvements in maternal health between 1930 and 1960 contributed to rising female labor force participation in the US during that time period.
-Their approach is based on a calibrated macroeconomic model of household behavior.
+Researchers Albanesi and Olivetti (2016) consider how improvements in maternal health between 1930 and 1960 contributed to rising female labor force participation in the US during that time period.16 Their approach is based on a calibrated macroeconomic model of household behavior.
 In other words, the authors incorporate numerical measures of medical progress into a quantitative model to assess the role of improving maternal health in accounting for the rise in labor force participation of married women in the US.

 The chart here plots US maternal mortality and female labor force participation as an index to their respective values in 1900 (thus 1900 = 100).
 As we can see, the correlation is stark: maternal mortality declined steeply between 1930 and 1960, while female labor force participation rose rapidly.
 Alternatively, you can see the data in a connected scatterplot.